ual-arm-ros-pkg-release/mvsim-release/docs/index.rst

 Lightweight, realistic dynamical simulator for 2D ("2.5D") vehicles and robots.
-It is tailored to analysis of vehicle dynamics, wheel-ground contact forces and accurate simulation of typical robot sensors.
+It is tailored to analysis of vehicle dynamics, wheel-ground contact forces, and accurate simulation of typical robot sensors.

 This project includes C++ and Python libraries, the standalone CLI application ``mvsim``,